taxonomicallyinformedannotation/tima-python/README.md

 ### Windows Notice

-If you are using Windows, please install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#whats-new-in-wsl-2)

-You will also need to install [Choco](https://chocolatey.org/install).
+If you are using Windows, you will need to install [Choco](https://chocolatey.org/install).

 Then run: